Discussing durable powers of attorney

 At Barberi Law, we understand that our clients can become concerned about estate planning at any point in their lives.
 No matter your age, health or financial situation, it is wise to protect yourself and your heirs.
 One significant part of a comprehensive estate plan involves the discussion of powers of attorney.
 Our lawyers have experience answering a wide range of questions, including:

-- What is the difference between a durable power of attorney and a health care power of attorney?
+- What is the difference between a financial durable power of attorney and a durable health care power of attorney?

 - If I have a power of attorney, can I still make my own financial decisions?